restatedev/examples/patterns-use-cases/payment-state-machine/payment-state-machine-typescript/README.md

 - Payment requests use a token to identify payments (stripe-style)
 - Restate tracks the status of each payment request by token in internal state.
-- A payment can be cancelled, which prevents it from succeeding later, or rolles it back, if it was already processed.
+- A payment can be cancelled, which prevents it from succeeding later, or rolls it back, if it was already processed.
 - Virtual Object concurrency ensures that requests and cancellations don't produce tricky race conditions.
 - Expiry of tokens is handled through Restate's internal timers.

-Despite the relatively few lines of code (no careful synchronization, retries, or other recovery logic), this application maintaines a high level of consistency in the presence of concurrent external requests and failures.
+Despite the relatively few lines of code (no careful synchronization, retries, or other recovery logic), this application maintains a high level of consistency in the presence of concurrent external requests and failures.